The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Introduction

 \subsection{Outline for this work}

 The organization of this work is as follows.
-In section \ref{sec:Darboux-transformation}, we obtain a uniform expression of the multi elliptic-breather solutions in the theta function forms and list some special examples to show some of them under the different times of the Darboux transformation.
-In section \ref{sec:asymptotially analysis}, we first prove a symmetric property of above solutions $u^{[N]}(x,t)$ with appropriate restrictions, which reflects the elastic collisions among the multi elliptic-breather solutions in this function.
-Then, we take an asymptotic analysis of the solutions along the line $l_k^{\pm}$ and on the region $R_{k}^{\pm}$ as $t\rightarrow\pm\infty$.
-Furthermore, in section \ref{sec:elliptic-constant}, the asymptotic analysis of solutions as $k\rightarrow 0^+$ is obtained, which shows the relationship between multi elliptic-breather solutions and the breathers on constant background.
-The conclusions and discussions are involved in the section \ref{sec:conclusion-discussion}.
+In section \ref{sec:Darboux-transformation}, we obtain a uniform expression of the multi elliptic-localized solutions in theta functions and list examples to show different dynamic behaviors.
+In section \ref{sec:asymptotially analysis}, to begin, we prove a symmetric property of the multi elliptic-localized solutions $u^{[N]}(x,t)$ with appropriate restrictions, which reflects the strictly elastic collisions between the breathers and solitons of solution $u^{[N]}(x,t)$.
+Moreover, we take an asymptotic analysis of solutions along the line $L_k^{\pm}$ and on the region $R_{k}^{\pm}$ as $t\rightarrow\pm\infty$.
+Furthermore, in section \ref{sec:elliptic-constant}, the asymptotic expression of solutions as $k\rightarrow 0^+$ is obtained, which shows the relationship between multi elliptic-soliton/breather solutions and the solitons/breathers on the constant background.
+The conclusions and discussions are involved in section \ref{sec:conclusion-discussion}.